wp-plugins/amazon-product-in-a-post-plugin/readme.txt

 * Minor Fixes/Spelling Error corrections & code cleanup to prep for WordPress hosting of Plugin.
 (9/14/2009) = 1.0 =
 * Plugin Release (9/12/2009)
+== Upgrade Notice ==

+= 3.5.1 =
+* Adds many new features, fixes several bugs and implements some mandatory Amazon affilate Terms of Use changes.

+= 3.1.0 =
+* 3.0.0 up to 3.1.0 where devlopement versions.
+Figured I would just up the version to match WordPress version after this point.